Structural Integration

 People recovering from injury or repetitive strain

-Clients who feel “stuck” despite trying other modalities
+who feel “stuck” despite trying other modalities

 Anyone seeking long‑term structural change rather than short‑term relief